OSAC logo

 Elections/Political Stability

 After over a yearlong stalemate, Iraq’s parliament selected a prime minister and the first cabinet since 2005 without any Sadr-aligned members.
-Elections were held over a year ago, resulting in a plurality for the Shia cleric Sadr and his allies, but he was unable to form a coalition government while excluding Iranian-aligned political parties.
+The 2022 elections resulted in a plurality for the Shia cleric Sadr and his allies, but he was unable to form a coalition government while excluding Iranian-aligned political parties.
 The Sadr-led bloc eventually resigned in protest, relinquishing control of parliament to the Iran-supported parties.
 Massive street protests, occupation of parliament by protestors, and fighting ensued, leading to at least 30 dead and dozens injured.
 After withdrawing, rocket attacks were launched against parliament and the Green Zone in Baghdad in an attempt to disrupt the government formation process.
-However, the government was formed in late 2022, and violent protests have subsided.
+However, Iraq’s Prime Minister Mohammed Shia al-Sudani assumed office in late 2022 and the government was formed; violent protests have subsided.
+In December 2023, Iraq held its first local elections in a decade.
+Fifteen provinces held elections, and provincial governments have since began appointing governors.

 Erbil and the Iraqi Kurdistan Region (IKR):